What are the allegations in Virginia Giuffre’s lawsuit against Prince Andrew?

 Maxwell approached her and asked if she was interested in being a masseuse for Epstein.
 However, according to Ms Giuffre’s claims, both Epstein and Maxwell began grooming her.

-Despite flight logs and photos revealing Ms Giuffre and Prince Andrew had spent time together, the Duke has denied meeting or having sex with her.
-Most famously in a 2019 BBC Newsnight interview, he said he was in a Pizza Express in Woking and not having sex in London as per claims against him.
+Despite flight logs and photos revealing that Ms Giuffre and Prince Andrew had spent time together, the duke has denied meeting or having sex with her.
+Most famously, in a 2019 BBC Newsnight interview with Emily Maitlis, he said he was having dinner in a branch of Pizza Express in Woking and not having sex in London as per the claims against him.

 What are the allegations against Prince Andrew?

-Ms Giuffre’s lawsuit against the Duke claims he had sex with her without consent despite knowing how old she was and that she was a victim of sex trafficking.
-The prince, a longtime friend of Epstein’s, has vehemently denied the allegations and will seek to dismiss the lawsuit at a hearing on 4 January 2022.
+Ms Giuffre’s lawsuit against the duke claims he had sex with her without consent despite knowing how old she was and that she was a victim of sex trafficking.
+The prince, a longtime friend of Epstein’s, has vehemently denied the allegations.

 In her lawsuit, Ms Giuffre said she has continued to suffer “significant emotional and psychological distress” decades after the alleged assaults.